 The regional alignments for all seven of Little League’s World Series tournaments are determined based on the number of participating leagues in each state, country, and region to provide local leagues with many more opportunities to qualify for the Little League World Series.
 After careful consideration, the Little League International Ad Hoc expansion committee recommended to not expand Little League Softball internationally but provide more opportunities where the number of Little League Softball programs continue to thrive.
 While we continue to find ways to grow the game on an international scale, there are no plans at this time to expand Little League Softball internationally.
 Little League International has historically, and will always, assess regional alignments each year to ensure all states have a fair opportunity to reach our World Series events.

-The overall project to enhance facilities in both Williamsport and Portland is estimated to cost $15 million.
+The overall project to enhance facilities is estimated to cost $15 million.
 To finance the facility improvements and expansion, Little League will utilize reserved funds to ensure there is no financial impact to local Little League programs.
 Our dedication to providing support to our local leagues through Grow the Game grant programs, low affiliation fees, and educational resources will continue to thrive and hopefully expand and the support from all of our partners and official sponsors is stronger today than it has ever been.
 Financial support from Little League’s Official Sponsors and ESPN will continue to be used to support local leagues around the world and grow the program.